-Common Challenges

-The stigma around mental health leads to lack of conversation, and students afraid to reach out for help.
+Common Challenges Key Talking Points Data to build your Case The stigma around mental health leads to lack of conversation, and students afraid to reach out for help.

-Key Talking Points

 It is possible to implement stigma-reduction campaigns that work via change in teacher, school staff, student, and family attitudes.

-Data to build your Case

-In a review of 72 stigma-reduction campaigns, both education and contact had positive effects in reducing stigma for adults and adolescents with mental illness.19 burnout, and pursuing telehealth.
+In a review of 72 stigma-reduction campaigns, both education and contact had positive effects in reducing stigma for adults and adolescents with mental illness.
 School administrations don't see the return on investment from prevention, wellness, and mental health and substance use services.
-Investing in these programs benefits schools through better test grades, increased graduation rates, and decreased discipline problems.20

-This is a nationwide challenge that requires creative and dynamic solutions such as competitive pay to reduce turnover, collaboration with other agencies when funding positions, supporting lower level staff in pursuing higher levels of degrees and licensure, implementing policies to fight

-Social emotional learning programming has been found to improve students' achievement test scores by 11 to 17 percentile points.21
+Investing in these programs benefits schools through better test grades, increased graduation rates, and decreased discipline problems.
+Social emotional learning programming has been found to improve students' achievement test scores by 11 to 17 percentile points.
 Research indicates that students who use mental health services in school-based health centers are two times more likely to stay in school than students who did not use school-based health center services.
+There aren't enough providers available, especially in rural areas.
+This is a nationwide challenge that requires creative and dynamic solutions such as competitive pay to reduce turnover, collaboration with other agencies when funding positions, supporting lower level staff in pursuing higher levels of degrees and licensure, implementing policies to fight burnout, and pursuing telehealth.
 Over 60% of people living in rural areas live in a mental health shortage area.
 Implementing best practice programs and initiatives is especially beneficial in rural schools, where students often have limited access to supports.

-3,448 people there is

-one mental health provider
+IN RURAL AREAS, FOR EVERY 3,448 people there is one mental health provider COMPARED TO 1 PER 2128 URBAN INDIVIDUALS

-especially in rural areas.

-There aren't enough providers available,
+What ?

+We've provided a Top 10 list of school-based mental health best practices that positively impact student performance and have given some examples of each.
+These approaches and programs are not in any particular order of importance, as each school or school district has unique needs.

+The practice strategies identified in the what works section cannot be implemented without understanding and responding to the culture of children and youth as well as their individual voices.
+Mental health strategies can only be effective when developed and implemented with the culture and expertise of the youth who would be served.

-There are more approaches and programs-we've just highlighted some examples-so after reading this section we urge you to go to the Substance Abuse and Mental Health Service Administration's National Registry of Evidence-based Programs and Practices (NREPP) to learn more about programs that are backed by research.
+It is also important to note that many districts, schools, and teachers are already implementing one or more best practice.
+This list is not meant to add more for school staff to do-it's meant to help build on the successes and strengths already present in your schools and classrooms so that you can act more intentionally in your promotion of school-based mental health.
+There are more approaches and programs-we've just highlighted some examples-so after reading this section we urge you to go to the Substance Abuse and Mental Health Service Administration's National Registry of Evidencebased Programs and Practices (NREPP) to learn more about programs that are backed by research.